 Pesticide Safety: $50 in credits - 2 CEUs.
 Please upload your certificate of course completion to grant applications, due June 17th, 2022.

 4. APPLY FOR GRANTS:

-A link to the grant application form will be posted HERE and on tovuti on June 6th, 2022.
+A link to the grant application can be found HERE and on tovuti on June 6th, 2022.
 Applications are due June 17th.